gward/lolog/README.md

 unless they contain the string `"foobar"`.
 You just have to write a custom filter stage and insert it into the pipeline.

-Or maybe you want to mutate messages: every INFO message from noisylib that contains the string `"foobar"` should be downgraded to DEBUG, and then subject to usual filtering policy.
+Or maybe you want to replace messages: every INFO message from noisylib that contains the string `"foobar"` should be downgraded to DEBUG, and then subject to usual filtering policy.
 Again: write a custom stage and insert it into the pipeline.